-As a gas station owner, you know just how important it is to create a safe and secure environment.
-You work tirelessly to keep your inventory high, train your employees to provide customers with the help they need, and get to know the people who do business with you on a personal level.
+As a gas station owner, you know how important it is to create a safe and secure environment.
+You work hard keep your inventory high, train your employees to provide customers with the help they need, and get to know the people you do business with on a personal level.

 You take pride in what you’re able to offer your customers — but are you doing everything you can to protect yourself?
 If you don’t have a comprehensive insurance policy for your gas station, then the answer is “no.”